rmittal1421/CodeShare-Pr/README.md

 # Technical Information

 The application is designed using HTML, CSS, JS and jQuery.
 There is no back end as of now but there is some future work required to be done.
-There is no database used and the information is used in a .csv file where user can copy and paste the code to the local machine.
+There is no database used and the information is stored in a .csv file where user can copy and paste the code to the local machine.

 # Contribute